jgdavey/prose/README.md

 ## Examples

-Given the following input on STDIN:
+Given the following input, a [quote by Angela Davis](https://www.latimes.com/opinion/op-ed/la-oe-morrison-davis-20140507-column.html), on STDIN:

     I believe profoundly in the possibilities of democracy, but democracy needs to be emancipated from capitalism.
 As long as we inhabit